Leuchtfeuer/mautic-CompanySegments-bundle/README.md

 Event Log is created for each Segment updated in the Company Segments view.

-Audit aog is created for each Company Segment created, updated or deleted.
+Audit log is created for each Company Segment created, updated or deleted.

 ## API